raspberrypilearning/raspberry-pi-command/en/step_8.md

 --- /task ---

 --- task ---
-Use the Image Viewer to see the screenshot.
+Use Image Viewer to see the screenshot.

 --- /task ---
 --- task ---